rejnac/nyimbo-za-kristo-swahili-database/README.md

 Please note that the songs were initially prepared on Videopsalm Church Presentation software, exported in its native (.vpc) format, and extracted as (.Json) file.

+Nyimbo za Kristo is part of several other databases and lyrics based projects that we are currently doing in different languages.
 # Links to related projects

 1. Ekegusii: https://tinyurl.com/rejnac-ogotera